usrflo/agiprx-setup/README.md

-# Setup Instructions for AgiPrx - HAProxy configuration CLI UI and SSH Proxy config tool
+# Setup Instructions for AgiPrx - HAProxy configuration CLI and SSH Proxy config tool

 See [Setup-Production.md](Setup-Production.md) for instructions on the configuration and execution of the ansible setup of AgiPrx.